za3k/short-programs/README.md

 ---
 Push to an empty Github repo.
 Usage: `pushgh [USER] REPOSITORY`

+quiz
+---
+Record daily measurements, etc to a CSV file.
+Asks questions from the header row of the CSV.

+Usage:

+    quiz QUESTIONS.csv

 random
 ---
 Print a random line out of a file